datathings/greycat-bench/simple-nested/README.md

 ## Scenario

-The test application is completely artificial, yet attempts to represent a common graph structure.
+The test application is artificial, yet attempts to represent a common graph structure.
 The data is loosely inspired from financial transactions, each includes:

 - an amount,